Skip to main content

 User Agent

-We collect and store user agents.
+We collect and store the user agent and browser type.

 Timezone